Gad Frumkin: Later life

 In 1950, Frumkin was appointed to head a commission of inquiry into education in the immigrant camps over allegations of anti-religious coercion in the camps.
-The committee found that while there though not a result of a government policy of anti-religious coercion, the uniform education system resulted in the harsh infringement of the new immigrants' freedom of religion.
+The committee found that while though not a result of a government policy of anti-religious coercion, the uniform education system resulted in the harsh infringement of the new immigrants' freedom of religion.
 The committee's findings forced the resignation of Education Minister Zalman Shazar and to the fall of Israel's first government, with early elections called for the Second Knesset.
 After the committee's conclusions, Frumkin was no longer active in public roles.
 He published his autobiography in 1955 and died in 1960 at the age of 72.